An Independent Voice

-The ‘Tyne Kittiwakes’ returned and hundreds successfully nested during 2019.
+The ‘Tyne Kittiwakes’ returned and hundreds successfully nested in 2019.
 They raised new chicks for the next generation of Kittiwakes.
 Everyone enjoyed their “kittee-wa-aaake, kittee-wa-aaake” calls.
 Help us celebrate this amazing ‘annual event’ ; a valuable opportunity to watch this coastal Gull up close.
 It is a privilege that we all need to make the most of.
-So please come share our good fortune and help welcome the legendary ‘Tyne Kittiwakes’ when they return again next year.
+So please come share our good fortune and help welcome the legendary ‘Tyne Kittiwakes’ when they return again during 2020.

 Kittiwakes started to return towards the end of February 2019, from their long winter season far out at sea.